affinidi/affinidi-didcomm-dart/README.md

   signer: aliceSigner, // The signer instance
 );
 ```
-- `signer`: The `DidSigner` instance containing Alice's DID, key pair, and signature scheme.

 ### 4. Encrypt the Message (Optional but Recommended)

 Encryption is optional in DIDComm, but highly recommended to protect the confidentiality of your messages.
-Encryption is needed when:
+DIDComm supports two main types of encryption:

+- **Authenticated Encryption (authcrypt, ECDH-1PU):**
+  - Proves the sender's identity to the recipient (but not to intermediaries).
+  - Used when both confidentiality and sender authenticity are required.
-- You want to ensure that only the intended recipient(s) can read the message content.
+  - Only the intended recipient can read the message, and can verify it was encrypted by someone with the sender's key.
-- You need to protect sensitive data from being exposed to intermediaries or eavesdroppers.
+  - The sender's identity is protected from intermediaries and eavesdroppers.
-- You want to provide authenticity (via authenticated encryption) so the recipient knows the message came from someone with the sender's key.

-To ensure confidentiality and authenticity, Alice encrypts the signed or plain text message for Bob using authenticated encryption:

-- **Confidentiality** means only Bob can read the message content.
-- **Authenticity (via authenticated encryption)** means Bob can verify the message was encrypted by someone with Alice's key, but this does not provide non-repudiation (Alice could deny sending it).
+- **Anonymous Encryption (anoncrypt, ECDH-ES):**
+  - Hides the sender's identity from both the recipient and intermediaries.
+  - Used when sender anonymity is required.
-- **Sender identity privacy:** With authcrypt, only the intended recipient (Bob) can see the sender's identity.
-Any intermediaries or eavesdroppers cannot determine who sent the message, as the sender's identity is encrypted and protected during transport.
+  - Only the intended recipient can read the message, but cannot determine who sent it.

+Choose **authcrypt** when you want the recipient to know who sent the message (authenticated, private communication).
+Choose **anoncrypt** when you want to keep the sender's identity hidden (anonymous tips, whistleblowing, or privacy-preserving scenarios).

+#### Example: Authenticated Encryption (authcrypt)

 ```dart
 final encryptedMessage = await EncryptedMessage.packWithAuthentication(